 Enter social media.
 It is bad enough that patients say what they want in public.
 The average doctor lives in fear of having their private lives and personal thoughts exposed.
 Social media, by its very nature necessitates users to show the "real" person.
 The average doctor pulls up short of joining in the big online social experiment for fear of what it might mean for their professional reputation.
 Doctors are also increasingly subject to litigation and unwanted media attention when things go wrong.
 Why fuel the fire with a regrettable tweet or photo?

 It is a shame, and a concern, that doctors feel so inhibited online.
 Social media is here to stay and will continue to evolve in ways few can predict, though increased professional use is inevitable.
 It offers enormous potential as a way of improving networks of communication and as a collaboration tool - something all doctors should be excited about.
 The further behind the curve you are the harder it is to catch up, and clinicians run the risk of being left behind.

-I understand why doctors are concerned but there are some well established rules of social media for staying out of trouble.
+I understand why doctors are concerned about social media, but there are some well established rules for staying out of trouble.
 Here are a few starting points:

 It is hard to know if doctors will catch up in the near future.
 It is likely that the next generation of doctors will feel much more comfortable having grown up as medical students on Facebook so this may just be a temporary lag.

 Ultimately for most it is more of a paradigm shift than a technological one that is required.